thesis-RSA-code/EventDisplay/README.md

 python3 event_display.py -f 'path/to/events.root' -e 'SK' -d 'all'
 ```

-You can browse all of the possible option by running
+You can browse all of the possible options by running

 ```bash
 python3 event_display.py -h